rust-lang/rfcs/text/2521-c_void-reunification.md

   (for example by executing `$RUSTC` with a temporary file like `#![crate_type = "lib"] #![no_std] pub use core::ffi::c_void;`) and conditionally set a compilation flag for the library.
-* In the library, based on the precence of that flag, make `c_void` be either `pub use core::ffi::c_void;` or its current `enum` definition, to keep compatibility with older Rust versions.
+* In the library, based on the presence of that flag, make `c_void` be either `pub use core::ffi::c_void;` or its current `enum` definition, to keep compatibility with older Rust versions.